“Photography is the story I fail to put into words.” — Destin Sparks

 In addition we give you actually interesting historical information, and offer coaching and advice on how to improve your photography skills.

-This year I am introducing several more courses:
+In 2020 I am restructuring and introducing several new workshops and courses:

 On a personal note

 I actually find that most of the photographs I take fall into one of six main themes:

 - Urban landscapes